dynamiclynk/docker7bday-demo/README.md

 To verify the app template you just installed runs.
 From the project folder using a commandline or terminal and type _dotnet build_ and press enter to ensure the newly created project builds without an errors.
 ![alt text](demo-images/dotnet-build.png "dotnet build")

-If the application built successfuly next we can try running the application by typing _dotnet run_ from the commandline or terminal.
-If sucessful you should see output like below.
+If the application built successfuly we can try running the application by typing _dotnet run_ from the commandline or terminal.
+If successful you should see output like below.

 ![alt text](demo-images/dotnet-run.png "dotnet run")

 Your browser should have openened automatically to the http address shown above, if not enter the http address shown.
 For me it was http://localhost:5000